Why Walking Daily Is Underrated

 Addressing Common Excuses

-You don’t need to carve out a full hour.
-Walking can be spread throughout your day: 10 minutes in the morning, 10 after lunch, 10 in the evening.
-Done.
+• Time Constraints: You don’t need to carve out a full hour.
+Walking can be spread throughout your day in short intervals.

 Final Thoughts: Small Steps, Big Impact